-In order that the UIC nextstation 2019 participants leave Iran with good memories, enjoy more their trip to Iran and get more familiar with the old history and civilization of Iran, RAI is going to arrange Isfahan city tour for free for the participants.
+In order that the UIC nextstation 2019 participants leave Iran with good memories, enjoy more their trip to Iran and get more familiar with the old history and civilisation of Iran, RAI is going to arrange an Isfahan city tour for free for the participants.

-- All the participants interested in technical visit of Isfahan, should announce their intention to go to Isfahan in the registration form of the conference.
+- All the participants interested in technical visit of Isfahan should announce their intention to go to Isfahan on the registration form of the conference.

 - A charter ﬂight will leave Tehran to Isfahan on the evening of 12th November.

-- The participants of technical visit will stay in the beautiful Abbasi Hotel of Isfahan, the oldest Hotel in Iran, Asia, 400 years old.(http://www.abbasihotel.ir/en), on 12th November.
+- The participants of technical visit will stay in the beautiful Abbasi Hotel of Isfahan, the oldest Hotel in Iran, 400 years old (http://www.abbasihotel.ir/en) on 12th November.

 This square is the second large square in Isfahani architectural style.

-Aali Qapu, which literally translates to the Supreme Gate, was founded, in 16th century, under the order of Safavid Shah Abbas I.
+Aali Qapu, which literally translates into the Supreme Gate, was founded in the 16th century under the order of Safavid Shah Abbas I.

-The impressive entranceway was no doubt intended to symbolize the strength and authority of the Safavid monarchs.
+The impressive entrance way was no doubt intended to symbolise the strength and authority of the Safavid monarchs.
 It is forty-eight meters high and there are seven floors, each accessible by a difficult spiral staircase.
 In the sixth floor, music room, deep circular niches are found in the walls, having not only aesthetic value, but also acoustic.